Tay-GN/Tay-GN/README.md

 My name is Tay Nascimento 😉
-I work as a SQL/Python Data Analyst Lead at Shopee.
+I work with Presto and Spark solutions as a Data Lead at Shopee Brazil.

 <p align="left">